 Can you make a pimple disappear in 4 hours?

-Well, disappear may be a strong word.
+Disappear is a strong word.
 But Clean & Clear Advantage Spot Control Treatment Gel does promise to reduce spots in under 4 hours.

 Needless to say, I had to put it to the test.
 It took a while.
 Regular exfoliation + low glycemic diet means I don’t get pimples all that often (I know, I’m lucky).